Diffusion and superdiffusion from hydrodynamic projections: Bilinear charges

-In definition \eqref{Qijn}, the $\la q_i$'s are now seen as elements of $\hi V$, the set of local observables, on which there is an algebra.
-The result of the product is then seen as an element of $\whi H$ (that is, its equivalence class is taken), and then the projection $1-\mathbb P_\tau$ is applied on its integral.
+In this section I assume, without loss of generality, that $\la q_i$'s have zero expectation values $\bra \la q_i\ket=0$.

-As explained in Remark \ref{remaqi}, such elements $\la q_i\in \hi V$ are in general ambiguous, and are possibly $\whi H$-Cauchy sequences that are not $\hi H$-converging, let alone converging in correlation functions.
+\begin{rema} In definition \eqref{Qijn}, the $\la q_i$'s are seen as elements of $\hi V$, the set of local observables, on which there is an algebra.
+The result of the product $\la q_i(x)\la q_j = \la q_i(x)\la q_j(0)$ is then seen as an element of $\whi H$ (that is, its equivalence class is taken), and then the projection $1-\mathbb P_\tau$ is applied on its integral.
+It will be simple to see that the resulting charge $Q_{ij}$ from \eqref{Qijn} does not depend on the choice of element $\la q_i$ of the $\whi H$-equivalence class.
+Therefore, $Q_{ij}$ is indeed a bilinear in the charges $Q_i$, $Q_j$.
+The constant-shift ambiguity is immediately irrelevant: since $\mathbb P_\tau \la q_i = \la q_i$, we can replace $\la q_{i}$ by $\la q_{i} - {\bf 1}\bra \la q_{i}\ket$ in \eqref{Qijn}.
+For the gauge transformation, this follows from the clustering assumption \eqref{clustering} below.
+See Remark \ref{remaqi} for the assumptions made on the $\la q_i$'s. \end{rema}